-How to troubleshoot binary logging errors that I received when using AWS DMS with Aurora MySQL as the source?
+How do I troubleshoot binary logging errors that I received when using AWS DMS with Aurora MySQL as the source?

 I have an Amazon Aurora DB instance that is running MySQL and binary logging is enabled.
 I'm using the Aurora DB instance as the source for an AWS Database Migration Service (AWS DMS) task, and I received an error.
 How do I troubleshoot and resolve this error?

-You must enable binary logging on the source Aurora MySQL DB writer instance to use change data capture (CDC) with an AWS DMS task that is either FULL LOAD AND CDC or CDC only.
+You must enable binary logging on the source Aurora MySQL-Compatible Edition DB writer instance to use change data capture (CDC) with an AWS DMS task that is either FULL LOAD AND CDC or CDC only.
 You must use the writer instance because read replicas aren't supported as a source for CDC operations.
-For more information, see the Limitations on Using a MySQL Database as a Source for AWS DMS.
+For more information, see the Limitations on using a MySQL database as a source for AWS DMS.

 If binary logging isn't enabled or you're connected to the reader instance, then you see a log entry similar to the following: